FRC10: Optimize Care for Your Pediatric Patient

 0.75

-Activity Information
+Activity Overview

 The Fundamentals of Rheumatology Course is a series of (10) online learning activities developed to provide foundational knowledge and develop skills needed for professionals new to rheumatology to succeed in clinical practice.
 The course provides information on signs, symptoms, and treatments for the most common forms of rheumatic disease, and addresses key areas such as pain management, psychosocial challenges, rehabilitation, and self-management support strategies.
 This course is also useful for experienced rheumatology professionals looking for a refresher on these key areas of practice.

 *A passing score of 70% or greater on the post-test is required to be eligible to claim CME credits.
-You can compare your post-test responses to evaluate increased knowledge.

 Target Audience